N30 road (Ireland): History

-In 1991, a new traffic management plan was implemented in Enniscorthy after the completion of the Seamus Rafter Bridge, and all northbound traffic on the N11 began to flow through the new bridge and Abbey Quay.
-The N79 route's northeastern terminus was moved from the junction of Slaney Place, the northern end of Abbey Quay, and the western side of Enniscorthy Bridge to its current location at the southern end of Abbey Quay.
-The route no longer ran along Slaney Place.
+In 1991, a new traffic layout was implemented in Enniscorthy after the completion of the Seamus Rafter Bridge, and all northbound traffic on the N11 began to flow through the new bridge and Abbey Quay, and all southbound traffic via the old bridge and Templeshannon Quay.
+The new northeastern terminus of the N79 was the new junction where Abbey Square met the southern end of Abbey Quay and the Seamus Rafter Bridge.
+The route no longer ran through Slaney Place.

-In 1994 the route's southwestern terminus was moved from the eastern approach to O'Hanrahan Bridge on the Quay in New Ross to Kent's Cross on the N25, the route being changed to follow the New Ross Relief Road (the former R732 regional road), and the route was legally redesignated as the N30 national primary road.
+The original southwestern terminus of the N79 was where it met the N25 at the junction of O'Hanrahan Bridge with the Quay in New Ross.
+By 1994, the road had been rerouted through the Irishtown and the terminus of the road was moved to Kent's Cross on the N25 on the outskirts of the town.

+The route was legally redesignated as the N30 national primary road in 1994.

 In 2006, the N30 Moneytucker to Jamestown scheme opened, in which 5.3 km of new improved single carriageway road with hard shoulders, better junctions, and overbridges and underbridges, was constructed south of the existing road.

 On 18 July 2019, 4 km of dual carriageway road were officially opened as part of the M11 Gorey to Enniscorthy PPP Scheme.
 The 8 km of single carriageway road were opened on 14 August 2019.

 On 29 January 2020, a 5 km segment of dual carriageway, roundabouts, and a 1.2 km single carriageway were officially opened as part of the N25 New Ross Bypass PPP Scheme, which also forms part of the N30.

-This has replaced the westmost 8km of the former N30 road between Corcoran's Cross and its former terminus with the N25, and the road's segments have been redesignated as either wholly or partly as regional roads or local roads after the opening of the scheme.
-The N30 currently terminates at the N25 east of New Ross and is around 3km shorter than before.
+This has replaced the western most 8 km of the former N30 road between Corcoran's Cross and its former terminus with the N25, and the segments of the road have been redesignated as either wholly or partly as regional roads or local roads after the opening of the scheme.
+The N30 currently terminates at the N25 east of New Ross and is around 3 km shorter than before.